Glossary

 The online journey a user makes when they consent to a third party provider accessing their account information.

-There are three types of consent flow in the UK & Europe:
+There are three types of consent flow in the UK and Europe:

 Console